A Note To Readers of The Beta Edition

 This text is the beta version of a participatory critical edition of Wilkie Collins’s The Woman in White.
 By “beta version,” we mean “text in progress.”
-During the fall of 2019, we’ll be composing and publishing additional supplemental content to accompany the novel.
+During 2019, we’ll be composing and publishing additional supplemental content to accompany the novel.

 At present, the primary text that appears in this edition reflects what Wilkie Collins published in his original serial installments of the novel between November 1859 and September 1860.

 - Each serial installment of the novel includes edition-comparison footnotes that mark some of the changes Collins made to the novel between its first release and its first publication in volume form.
 The hyperlinks embedded in these footnotes link directly to a Hathi Trust scan of the volume edition so that you can see for yourself what these changes looked like in the text.

 - Each chapter also includes an annotation layer that you can use to take private notes or reflect on the text in public with other readers.

 - We live in an exciting time for the digital humanities, and for those of you who enjoy viewing your text using digital analysis tools to see which words pop up the most frequently, we’ve included a Voyant Visualizer word cloud and link in an annotation attached to each chapter heading.
 (Here’s an example of a Voyant annotation link.
 Note that the annotation may take a few moments to load on your screen.)